cschnaudt/cschnaudt.github.io/_teaching/2010-spring-seminar.md

 ---
-title: "Selected topics in comparative politics: Political confidence and social trust in Europe: The impact of institutions (Seminar, taught in English)"
+title: "Selected topics in comparative politics: Political confidence and social trust in Europe: The impact of institutions (Seminar, taught in English, Spring 2011)"
 collection: teaching
 type: "Graduate course"
 permalink: /teaching/2010-spring-seminar